mjykxz17/tp/docs/UserGuide.md

 ![UI components](images/uiComponent.png)<br>
 The application has a Graphical User Interface (GUI) with the following components:
 1. Contact List: Displays the list of persons stored in PropertyPal.
-Each entry shows the person's name, phone number, email, address, property type, price, and intention.
 2. Result Display: Shows the outcome of user commands, such as success or error messages.
 3. Command Box: The text input field where users can type commands to interact with PropertyPal.

 ### Contact List
 ![contact list](images/contactList.png)<br>
 The Contact List displays all persons stored in PropertyPal.
-Each entry shows the person's name, phone number, email, address, property type, price, and intention.
+Each entry shows the person's intention, name, phone number, email, address, property type, and price.
 Each field has its own column. <br> Users can adjust column widths by dragging the edges of the column headers. <br> Users can also reorder columns by dragging and dropping the column headers to their desired positions. <br>
 Clicking a row highlights it, making it easier for users to focus on a particular contact.